wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 Also I am recommending that you work mostly through the conda-forge community.
 Again, this provides a little more consistency in a lot of the packages with which you'll be working.
 There are scores of repository areas (or "channels" in the conda community) and consequently it is easy to accidentally get a package that was written by Frank that relies on a package written by Susan, which (naturally) is reliant on one developed by Pat.
 The result can be a web of dependancies that may eventually come into conflict once you install "that one package."
 Therefore we will stick with conda-forge as the "go-to" channel through which to get your packages.
 From my experience it's provided the least amount of misery.

 To enable conda-forge, you should open a terminal window (in Unix or Mac it's just a terminal window) and in Windows you can find a Conda Powershell that will drop you into a conda-friendly operating system environment.
-Once you have an open working terminal enter the following commands one line at a time.
+Once you have an open working terminal, enter the following commands one line at a time.

 ```
 conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

-Then run an update to set this channels packages as *your* packages.
+Then run an update to set this channel's packages as *your* packages.

 ```
 conda update --all